2014 Exceptionalism in America

 by C Howard Diaz

-A few days ago a friend of mine, who lives in the UK, sent me an email of an article that was posted in the UK’s Sunday Times.
+A couple years ago a friend of mine, who lives in the UK, sent me an email of an article that was posted in the UK’s Sunday Times.
 The title was:

 “American Exceptionalism: An Experiment in History,” by Charles Murray.